UltraStar: Semantic-Aware Star Graph Modeling for Echocardiography Navigation: Experiments

 \textbf{Comparison with Baseline.} \Cref{tab1:baselines} presents the quantitative comparison with an input graph size of $L=8$.
 To isolate the impact of modeling paradigms, all non-single-frame methods share the same frozen vision encoder.
 To ensure a rigorous evaluation, we explicitly exclude frames in the scanning trajectory that are visually similar to the target view from the candidate pool, preventing potential data leakage.
 As observed, UltraStar achieves state-of-the-art performance across all metrics.
 Sequential Graph methods lag behind because the chain structure encourages overfitting to noisy exploration trajectories.
 The Fully Connected Graph also underperforms compared to our method; its dense connectivity introduces excessive noisy edges irrelevant to the current decision, thereby confusing the model.
 In contrast, Star Graph establishes direct geometric links between historical anchors and the current view, enabling precise localization.
 Furthermore, we analyze the impact of input length in \cref{fig:input_len} (left).
 As the input graph size increases, UltraStar demonstrates superior scalability, with a consistent reduction in navigation errors.
 This indicates that our method effectively leverages extended historical information to refine localization, whereas baselines saturate or degrade due to the noise introduced by longer trajectories.
 We further conduct an ablation study on sampling strategies, as shown in \cref{fig:input_len} (right).
 Our semantic-aware sampling strategy consistently yields the lowest errors across all modeling paradigms, confirming its universality and effectiveness in selecting high-quality keyframes.

 \textbf{Visualization.} First, with the input graph size set to 6, \cref{fig:vis_sampling}(a) illustrates the outcomes of different sampling strategies.
 Segmental sampling exhibits distinct semantic redundancy, where multiple sampled keyframes convey repetitive visual information.
 In contrast, our semantic-aware strategy selects diverse landmarks, effectively maximizing the information entropy of the Star Graph.
 Second, to intuitively demonstrate the model’s output, we calculate the final view pose based on the current view’s pose and predicted probe movement action.
 Using this pose, we perform the nearest-neighbor retrieval from the same scan.
 We can observe from \cref{fig:vis_sampling}(b) that our model can output correct probe movement actions, bringing the probe closer to target views.
-Finally, \cref{fig:vis_sampling}(c) visualizes a noisy, exploratory scanning trajectory performed by a sonographer.
-Unlike sequential paradigms that overfit these complex paths, UltraStar bypasses the trajectory entirely, achieving precise localization by strictly focusing on direct geometric relationships with historical anchors.